Nonlinear Spectroscopy and Magneto-Optics

 In the Diode Scan section of the lab, the AO 0 of the Breakout box should be directly connected to the Input of the ECDL-7840R.
 When doing the B-Field Scan, the AO 1 should be connected to the magnetic coils in either of the two ways.
 One way is to connected it through a 2.5 kΩ Load Resistor (Little Blue Box).
-Second way is to connect it to the Input 1 of the COIL DRVER whose OUTPUT 1 should be connected to the magnetic coils.
+Second way ( Highly recommended ) is to connect it to Input 1 of the COIL DRVER via Cable 3.
+The COIL DRIVER is located on the rack above the magnetic coils (shielded metal chamber).
+The COIL DRIVER OUTPUT 1 should be connected to the magnetic coils.
 The apparatus is already setup for the second way, and you shouldn't need to change it.
 The Monitor 1 input of the Coil Driver should be monitored by a DMM.
 The 2.5 kΩ resistor is there so that you can also "zoom-in" on your spectrum for better detail.
-A chart of the connections from the DAQ is below.
+A chart of the connections from the DAQ is below in Table 1.
 The cable numbers are on a label on each cable.

 Part 1: Laser Operation, Spectrum Analyzer